[ Printer Friendly Version ] [ Report Abuse ]

 James jumped a mile into the air and threw his magazine.

 “Wow.”
-James let out.
+James let out

-“Yep,” Sirius supplied dully.
-“So Jamesy, I heard from your Mum that you’ve been driving her mad.”
+“So Jamesy," Sirius said as he clapped his hands together to signal a change of subject.
+"I heard from your Mum that you’ve been driving her mad.”

 Sirius gave him a lopsided smirk, “Well let’s get to it then.”